spack/spack/lib/spack/spack/cmd/installer/README.md

 and want to generate an installer with the source there, you can use:

 ``spack make-installer -s spack-develop tmp``

+Similar to the -v build, the ``spack-develop`` directory may be an absolute path or relative to the current working directory.
+The entire contents of the specified directory will be included in the installed (e.g. .git files or local changes).

 # Step 4: Run the installer